rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

 This double hash provides
  quantum resistance.

-How many coins are vulnerable?
+How many coins are (theoretically) vulnerable?
 That is, how many coins used P2PK?
 Most famously,
  the [million or so](https://bitslog.com/2013/04/17/the-well-deserved-fortune-of-satoshi-nakamoto/)